METRO YOUTH ADVOCATES

 The Y, Metro United Way, Metro Government, Metro Council, JCPS, and community leaders around Louisville are partnering together for the third year of the youth advocacy program Metro Youth Advocates (MYA).

 The goal of Metro Youth Advocates is to create a diverse cohort of young leaders with the knowledge, skills, experience, network, and confidence to spark positive change in their communities.
 Secondarily, MYA serves as an instrument for elevating the youth voice across the city and engaging young people more substantively in the issues that impact them.

 Over 8 sessions, our youth advocates strengthen their advocacy, public speaking, problem solving, and critical thinking skills through intensive trainings, while engaging meaningfully with public officials, community leaders and youth from across the Louisville Metro Region.
 Research shows that youth engagement both reduces the likelihood of interpersonal violence and delinquency as well as promotes the development of positive youth competencies and emotional well-being.

-- Stakeholders and Community Involvement
+- Community volunteerism

 For more information, please contact Ime Okpokho with the YMCA of Greater Louisville at firstname.lastname@example.org.